Do you want to uninstall OneDrive on Windows? Microsoft OneDrive is one of the best cloud storage services around but not everyone is into it.

 - Step 6: Right-click on the OneDrive and click Uninstall.

 - Step 7: Confirm, and after a few seconds, the app should be removed entirely from the system.
 Yes, that’s how you uninstall OneDrive.

 The following are 3 really good reasons to disable, delete or turn off OneDrive on your PC.
 If you can relate to the situation given below, better follow stop using OneDrive.

 1.There are other benefits as well when you uninstall OneDrive from your computer.
 The fact that the cloud service uses internet bandwidth in the background is one good reason.
 This matters especially when you are on a limited or allocated data plan.
 Having unwanted and unnecessary service consuming your data is a hassle.

 2.Another good reason to uninstall OneDrive is the fact that it also consumes system resources.
 When the app starts syncing files from your computer to the cloud, it uses some CPU power and RAM.
 So if you are in the middle of something like playing games, that extra power and performance could have helped a lot in gaining victory with your gameplay.

 3.And speaking of system resources, OneDrive also runs at startup.
 That means, your boot up time could improve a little more if you uninstall OneDrive or disable it.

 Those three methods should be easy enough for you to follow to uninstall OneDrive.
 If done right, you will not have to deal with OneDrive ever again.

-You will have less app to consume your limited bandwidth.
-And you will have a bit more processing power for those crucial tasks.
-And then there goes a second or couple fewer seconds of booting time.
+You will have fewer apps to consume your limited bandwidth.
+You will have a bit more processing power for those crucial tasks.
+And then there go a second or couple fewer seconds of booting time.